 Creative happiness activities

-any have claimed that a tortured soul makes for profound art - but unless your goal is to be the next Van Gogh or Beethoven, creativity can be a window to profound happiness.
-Study after study after study has shown that being creative can increase your happiness on a day-to-day basis, and in the long-term.
+Many have claimed that a tortured soul makes for profound art – but unless your goal is to be the next Van Gogh or Beethoven, creativity can be a window to profound happiness.

 Studies on creative activities and happiness